pedropreciado/Skills/README.md

 [WantedlySkills on Heroku](https://wantedlyskills.herokuapp.com/)

 WantedlySkills is a single page feature app built to allow users to add a list of their skills.
 Users are able to search for the names of people in their network, and endorse or recommend skills for their connections.
+WantedlySkills was built using React with Redux, Jbuilder, Ruby on Rails, PostgreSQL, and CSS3.

 ## Features and Implementation